Siphon880gh/devbrain/Web Development - No Code Low Code (Wordpress, Webflow, Framer, Versoly, etc)/_CMS - Wordpress/_ Wordpress PRIMER (Includes Setup).md

 [http://localhost:8888/phpMyAdmin5/index.php?route=/server/privileges&db=wp_wordpress-test&checkprivsdb=wp_wordpress-test&viewing_mode=db](http://localhost:8888/phpMyAdmin5/index.php?route=/server/privileges&db=wp_wordpress-test&checkprivsdb=wp_wordpress-test&viewing_mode=db)

 Then Try Again

+3. Log in and customize: Once the installation is complete, you can log in to your WordPress dashboard by appending "/wp-admin" to your website's URL (e.g., www.example.com/wp-admin).
+Use the administrator credentials you set up during the installation.
+From the dashboard, you can customize your website, install themes and plugins, and start creating content.

 ### Setup for a website, not a blog service

 WP by default shows your blogs.
 Change to a multipage/single page?
 Go to Settings -> Reading -> A static page (Rather than "Your latest posts")